WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Because latching achieves phase matching between the waves and device, the optimal damping can be assumed the same as for reactive control.
 Lastly, the main control variable, latching time, needs to be determined.
-For regular waves, it is desired for the device to move for a time equal to its natural frequency meaning the optimal latching time is likely close to half the difference between the wave period and the natural period (accounting for 2 latching periods per wave period).
+For regular waves, it is desired for the device to move for a time equal to its natural frequency, meaning the optimal latching time is likely close to half the difference between the wave period and the natural period (accounting for 2 latching periods per wave period).